RAND Europe Focus on Migration Research

 Helping improve NGO support for migrants in the EU

 RAND Europe conducted an external evaluation of the European Programme on Integration and Migration (EPIM), a collaborative initiative of 12 European foundations created in 2005, which awards grants to initiatives focusing on addressing different aspects of migration across Europe and beyond.
-The evaluation of the latest phase, EPIM 2012-2015, attempts to understand the programme’s achievements and impacts during the past three years, with these lessons aiming to help its development in the future.
+The evaluation of the latest phase, EPIM 2012-2015, attempts to understand the programme’s achievements and impacts during those three years, with these lessons aiming to help its development in the future.

 Do migrants increase transport congestion in the UK?